Is Rio Tinto Group (RIO) a good stock to buy now?

-Rio Tinto Group (NYSE: RIO) is -15.20% lower on its value in year-to-date trading and has touched a low of $53.21 and a high of $84.01 in the current 52-week trading range.
+Rio Tinto Group (NYSE: RIO) is -22.87% lower on its value in year-to-date trading and has touched a low of $51.47 and a high of $84.01 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RIO stock was last observed hovering at around $55.17 in the last trading session, with the day’s gains setting it 1.14% off its average median price target of $74.31 for the next 12 months.
-It is also 37.43% off the consensus price target high of $90.00 offered by 8 analysts, but current levels are 12.02% higher than the price target low of $64.00 for the same period.
+The RIO stock was last observed hovering at around $52.16 in the last trading session, with the day’s loss setting it -0.94%.

 Top 5 Cheap Stocks to Own Right Now